Somali Police Force: History

+By the late 1970s, the SPF was carrying out an array of missions, including patrol work, traffic management, criminal investigation, intelligence gathering, and counter-insurgency.
+The elite mobile police groups consisted of the Daraawishta and the Birmadka Booliska (Riot Unit).
+The Birmadka acted as a crack unit for emergency action and provided honor guards for ceremonial functions.

+The Daraawishta, a mobile unit that operated in remote areas and along the frontier, participated in the Ogaden War.After the collapse of the Barre government and the outbreak of the Somali Civil War in 1991, both the Daraawishta and Birmadka forces essentially ceased to operate.

 Re-establishment

-After the collapse of the Barre government and the outbreak of the Somali Civil War in 1991, both the Daraawishta and Birmadka forces essentially ceased to operate.

-With the start of the 21st century, a new police force was re-established.
-The Armo Police Academy, the first such training institute to be built in Somalia for several years, opened on December 20, 2005, at Armo, 100 kilometres south of Bosaso.
-The SPF also has a Criminal Investigative Division (CID) in Mogadishu.
+With the start of the 21st century, a new police force was re-established by the TFG.
+The Armo Police Academy, the first such training institute to be built in Somalia for decades, opened on December 20, 2005, at Armo, 100 kilometres south of Bosaso.
+The new Police force was funded by the UN.

-It is the intent of the SPF to initiate rather quickly a reform process to upgrade its police force with adequately trained and equipped officers and units, capable of providing the full range of basic and specialized police services to the public with transparency, accountability and strictly aligned with human rights and rule of law.
-Particular attention will be given to the community policing concept and the role of women in the police.

-However, such reform cannot be carried out without the substantial support of the international community, as the Somali government does not have yet the sufficient financial means to achieve this objective.

-Stig Jarle Hansen argued in 2007 that although the UNDP was financially supported by the governments of the United States and Norway, it repeatedly failed to ensure payment to the Somalia police force that it at the time provided training to.
-He suggests that this led to a high desertion rate of over 100%, as a majority of unpaid TFG policemen and soldiers abandoned their posts after only a few months before defecting.
+Stig Jarle Hansen argued in 2007 that although the UNDP was financially supported by the governments of the United States and Norway, it repeatedly failed to ensure payment to the Somali police force that it at the time provided training to.
+This led to a high desertion rate of over 100%, as a majority of unpaid TFG policemen and soldiers abandoned their posts after only a few months of training.
 The UNDP's unsuccessful rule of law project and TFG policies created a situation whereby the soldiers who remained in service then resorted to pillaging and theft to sustain themselves, and squabbled over the little funds that were earmarked for them.

 On 17 June 2009, Mogadishu's police chief Colonel Ali Said was killed during an attack on insurgent bases in the capital.